 A side-benefit is the most amazing scream from the exhaust note!

-Catalyser: In keeping with the 2bular quality, I use the 200cell HJS HD catalyser.
-Made in Germany, it's recognised as the best catalyser in the World.
-Used as OEM supplier to all the Supercar manufacturers.
-It's big - 130mm diameter - it has heavy coatings of the precious metals used in the catalysing process and it means you will meet any emissions tests.
+Catalyser: I use the German HJS catalysers for ALL my manifold/catalyser combinations.
+The firm is used as OEM supplier to all the Supercar manufacturers.
+This version is a 130mm diameter, 200cell HJS HD (High Durability) design.
+It has heavy coatings of the precious metals used in the catalysing process and it means you will meet any emissions tests.
 Don't settle for less.

 Demand is always very strong for this product - this must be the most popular manifold/catalyser combo for the supercharged 2ZZ-GE!